parischap/configs/README.md

 - creation of a standalone executable: the executable must be located under the `esm/` directory and be called `index.ts`.
 It will get bundled during the build and types will be generated for them (although this is not necessary).
 All files necessary for the executable must be under the `esm/internal/` directory.

 In all three cases, the `README.md` file present at the top of the package is copied to the `dist/` directory a license file gets automatically generated in the `dist/` directory.

-Goal of this package is to install all the necessary configuration files of a monorepo or package (eslint.config.js, prettier.config.js,...).
-If a configuration file needs changing, we only need to modify it in this package and all the repos/packages that use the `configs` package will be updated automatically.

 The `configs` package must be installed as devDependency of the target package.
 In a monorepo, it must be installed as devDependency at the root.